yalelibrary/yul-dc-management/README.md

     ```bash
     rubocop --auto-gen-config
     ```
-  - If you are doing development that requires access to the Yale Metadata Cloud, get on the Yale VPN, and add your credentials to your `.env.development` and `.env.test` files.
+  - If you are doing development that requires access to the Yale Metadata Cloud, get on the Yale VPN, and add your credentials to your `.secrets` file.
 These should never be added to version control.
   ```
   # Metadata Cloud
   MC_USER=YOUR_INFO_HERE